 I love summers more because of the fruits it brings along with it.
 The market is flooded with a variety of colourful fruits and so is our refrigerator.

-Yes, they were like stuffed donuts, without any need of topping.
+Yes, they were like stuffed doughnuts, without any need for topping.

 Made with whole wheat flour and jaggery, this easy and healthy recipe is sure to prompt you to try it out before peaches say goodbye.